 The 21st edition of the BOAT International World Superyacht Awards, held in association with The Italian Sea Group and Acquera Club, will return to Venice, Italy, on 1-2 May 2026.

-Tickets are now on sale for the World Superyacht Awards 2026 and nominations are now officially closed.
+Tables for the World Superyacht Awards have now sold out, with a limited number of single tickets remaining, and this year’s nominations have been announced.
 If you have any questions, please contact the events team.

 When and where are the World Superyacht Awards?